-1.7.6 What's the best way to integrate the deepTools results with other downstream analyses (outside of Galaxy)?
+1.7.7 What's the best way to integrate the deepTools results with other downstream analyses (outside of Galaxy)?

-• you can save all the data tables underlying every image produced by deepTools, i.e. if you would like to plot the average profiles in a different way, you could download the corresponding data (after ticking the profiler option at "advanced output options") and import them into R, Excel, GraphPadPrism etc.
+You can save all the data tables underlying every image produced by deepTools, i.e. if you would like to plot the average profiles in a different way, you could download the corresponding data (after ticking the relevant option under "advanced output options") and import them into R, Excel, GraphPadPrism etc.